marano/blog/_posts/2014-02-03-facebook-authentication-on-activeadmin.markdown

 end
 {% endhighlight %}

-The `#authenticate_user!` method will be used in a before_action to check if there is an User logged in.
+The `#authenticate_admin_user!` method will be used in a before_action to check if there is an User logged in inside ActiveAdmin.
 The `#current_user` just finds the User based on the id that is set on the session.

-We now need to configure ActiveAdmin to use these methods.
+We now need to configure ActiveAdmin to use the `#current_user` method to find the logged in user.
 Just open the `config/initializers/active_admin.rb` file.
 This is the configuration file for ActiveAdmin.

-Find the line that configures the authentication method.
-It is around line 58.

-{% highlight ruby linenos %}
-# ...

-# This setting changes the method which Active Admin calls
-# within the controller.
-config.authentication_method = :authenticate_admin_user!

-# ...
-{% endhighlight %}

-Change the authentication method to the one on your `ApplicationController`.

-{% highlight ruby linenos %}
-  # ...

-  # This setting changes the method which Active Admin calls
-  # within the controller.
-  config.authentication_method = :authenticate_user!

-  # ...
-{% endhighlight %}

-Next, search for the line that configures the method that ActiveAdmin will use to identify the current logged in user.
+Search for the line that configures the method that ActiveAdmin will use to identify the current logged in user.
 It's around the line 85.

 {% highlight ruby linenos %}
 # ...